Murder of Carolyn Eaton: Autopsy

 The medical examiner determined that Valentine Sally was murdered about 2 weeks prior to discovery.
 The cause of death couldn't be determined due to decomposition and insect/wildlife activity on her face, head, and neck area.
 However, the medical examiner believed that she died of suffocation or asphyxiation because her hyoid bone wasn't broken and there was no other trauma to her body.
 Valentine Sally's right ear was missing due to it being torn off by wildlife.
 The autopsy also revealed that a left lower molar (Tooth #19) had been drilled in preparation for a root canal about 1 week before the victim died.
-A dissolved aspirin was located in that tooth's cavity indicating that she still had issues with it.
-Teeth #1, 16, 17, and 32 weren't erupted.
+A dissolved aspirin was located in that tooth's cavity, which indicated that she still had issues with it.
+Teeth #1, 16, 17, and 32 were not erupted.

 Investigation

 Sightings

 According to the Doe Network, a Northern Arizona University student believed that he gave a ride to a girl matching Valentine Sally's description on February 2, 1982, near Cordes Junction.
 This girl told him that she came from Phoenix where she lived with friends and worked as a dishwasher there.
 She also said that she needed to go to New Jersey due to family problems and that she was planning to head to the Little America truck stop in Flagstaff to try and get a ride from a truck driver to the East Coast.

 On February 4, 1982, a witness named Patty Wilkins saw Valentine Sally entering her family's Monte Carlo Truck Stop with a much older truck driver.
 Wilkins found it unusual that a teenager was outside at that time of the morning with an older man, so she asked the girl if she felt safe and if she felt like staying at the truck stop.
 Valentine Sally insisted on staying with the truck driver.
 The man ordered breakfast, but Valentine Sally refused to eat due to a toothache which concerned her companion.
 Wilkins crushed up an aspirin tablet into a powder and applied it on Valentine Sally's affected tooth.
 The girl is estimated to have died within hours of this sighting due to the aspirin still being on the tooth when she was discovered.
 Wilkins was able to identify Valentine Sally as the girl she had assisted when detectives showed her photos of the clothes found alongside the body.